 While you might be able to specify details like traditional versus modern or urban versus rural, your realty expert can help you select the region of the city that best suits your needs.

-It's not always as simple as picking whatever's nearest the military base.
+It's not always as simple as picking whatever's near the military base.
 Ask your agent to give you the scoop on where to find the safest neighborhoods, best schools or shortest commute, which will all help further narrow down your search.
-You can also ask any friends or family you may have in the area, or check with the base to see if they can offer any advice on the best areas for you.

 You'll have to be extra specific when giving the real estate agent a list of preferences for your new home.
 Since you can't be physically present for the entire home search, the list will act as a guide for the real estate agent as he or she walks through any potential prospects for you.